 Please contact those vendors or sites directly if you have any questions about their privacy policies.

 Please don’t hesitate to contact me if something on the site requires correction or removal.
-This policy was last revised in May 2015 to add the Cloudflare service and update the details about the cookie alert.
+This policy was last revised in August 2021 to clean up some references and add more details about embedded media.